MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Scripted - Existing System <!--1-->

-To install and configure the container role on an existing system, run the following commands.
+To install and configure the container role on an existing system, download and run the Install-ContainerHost.ps1 script.

 ```none
 # Download configuration script